Skip to main content

 Differences

-The last sentence means that interface can be merged, which really means that if you have two interfaces with the same name, TypeScript merges them together:
+Declaration merging means that if you define two interfaces with the same name, TypeScript squashes them together:

 // merged interfaces